Frequently Asked Questions

 - Is Juniper’s test ethical?

-Yes.
-Juniper is providing better data to patients and doctors to help them do a better job answering a question they already have to answer every day: which embryo among a set of IVF embryos should be transferred for pregnancy?
+We strongly believe that it is.
+Juniper is providing more comprehensive data to patients and doctors to help them do a better job answering a question they already have to answer every day: which embryo among a set of IVF embryos should be transferred for pregnancy?
+Juniper’s approach to embryo screening adheres to three core ethical commitments:

 - Is it “liberal eugenics”?